 - Feet of enthusiasm to go through the weekend with joy

-Do not bring watches, cell phones, personal music players or video games.
+- Do not bring electronics (including phones) or any kind of time telling devices.
 These interfere with the goals of Cedar Bend.

 Other Frequently Asked Questions